captmcneil/ajaxify/README.md

 # ajaxify
-Patches the response of an hyperlink into the current page, like a div or bootstrap modal, without using IFrames.
+Patches the response of a hyperlink into the current page, like a div or bootstrap modal, without using IFrames.

 ## Dependencies